These are the 14 Most Popular Grocery Stores in America

 happy woman strolling around shelves in grocery store while pushing cart

 The following 14 shops were at the top of the list.
-Some are known as great places to cut the cost of groceries, while others simply have a reputation as great places to shop.
+Some are known to be great places to save money on everyday purchases as well as groceries, while others simply offer a great shopping experience.

 Jillian Cain/Adobe winn dixie supermarket during day time in florida